 We do all this because of a group of caring, giving volunteers who are willing to spend their time and money helping cats.
 There is no paid staff, and our volunteers shoulder some of the expenses of caring for the kitties themselves.
 We have homed hundreds of kitties since we began in early 2010.

 We have no government funding.
 We charge adoption fees to help cover some of our costs.
 Donations help make up the difference.

 At the same time we are helping save and place kitties, we are educating the public about the need to spay and neuter their pets.
 We have ongoing public information efforts to promote altering.
 We participate in a variety of events each year to promote spay-neuter.
 We also have ACAT merchandise that hawks our spay-neuter message.

-NEW: You can support ACAT when you shop with spending an extra dime!
-Please list ACAT as your nonprofit when you shop with Amazon.com online or at Fred Meyer stores.
+NEW: You can support ACAT when you shop without spending an extra dime!
+Please list ACAT as your nonprofit when you shop with Smile Amazon.com online or at Fred Meyer stores.
 Like great articles on rescued pets?
 List ACAT as your rescue of choice when you subscribe to the magazine Rescue Me.